Myanmar’s Suu Kyi detained again — without her old support

-Suu Kyi’s National League for Democracy party won last November elections by a landslide, catching the generals by surprise.
-They immediately cried voter fraud — an allegation the country’s election commission has dismissed — and proved Monday who really controls the country, rounding up Suu Kyi and other top leaders under the cover of darkness, just hours before a new session of Parliament was set to convene.
+Suu Kyi’s National League for Democracy party won last November’s elections by a landslide, catching the generals by surprise.
+They immediately cried voter fraud — an allegation the country’s election commission has dismissed — and proved Monday who really controls the country, detaining Suu Kyi and other top leaders under the cover of darkness, just hours before a new session of Parliament was set to convene.

 With flights grounded and communications largely cut, Myanmar plunged back into isolation and darkness, ending 10 years of new freedoms and quasi-civilian rule that the Obama administration held up as a beacon of nascent democracy.
 The military-owned Myawaddy TV said the country would be under a one-year state of emergency.